-Hazel Gale, author of FIGHT, cognitive hypnotherapist and former kickboxing world champion is sharing with us the 5 life-changing things she learned being a therapist.
+Hazel Gale, author of The Mind Monster Solution, cognitive hypnotherapist and former kickboxing world champion is sharing with us the 5 life-changing things she learned being a therapist.

 2. We are beings that think, not beings that are thought

 Contrary to how it can seem, happy people are not happy because they just don’t have negative thoughts.
 Their secret is knowing that those thoughts are not reality.

 When a client’s life is being ruined by catastrophic visions of the future, or an inner critic that spins torturous stories about their lack of worth, our sessions will involve work for claiming control over the more problematic patterns.

 It starts with awareness.
 The knowledge that we’re thinking a thought already de-potentiates it.
 After that, we can play with it (quite literally) to further deny it of impact.

 Human beings are programmed to learn through play.
 We’ve been growing this way ever since out first Spidey-suit.
 Some of the most easy and effective therapeutic interventions utilise this fact to help people change their minds.
 Here are two of them for you to have some fun with.